igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/list/minsublistlength/MinSubListLength.md

 ## Instructions

-Given list of positive integers and positive integer `n` implement the function which finds minimum length of sub-list where sum all all elements is equal or greater than `n`
+Given list of positive integers and positive integer `n` implement a function which finds minimum length of sub-list where sum all all elements is equal or greater than `n`

 You can use helper `min` function to deal with Kotlin nullability.